Behavioral interview questions may seem simple, but answering them well is one of the best ways to stand out in a competitive tech job market.

 (Impact)

 Instead of waiting for processes and systems to be put into place for me, I started to create them myself.
-For example, I created a Trello board for my team to organize our work and shared the link with other departments, a simple change which probably increased our productivity by 20%.
+For example, I created a Trello board for my team to organize our work and shared the link with other departments, a simple change that probably increased our productivity by 20%.

 I also started coming to our weekly meetings with proposals for new projects, many of which were accepted and I led.